webbeetechnologies/bamboo-atoms/DEVELOPER_NOTES.md

 You want to write well documented components.
 Storybook enables you to write stories for each of your components and create detailed automated testing of your stories.

-Bamboo Shoots should implement storybook for the component unit testing needs.
+Bamboo Atoms should implement storybook for the component unit testing needs.

 #### User Stories
 - As a developer, I want to use components that do not cause random unexpected behavior.